 Monetary stability

-The government’s budgetary policies generally promote fiscal stability but are prone to ad hoc permissive policy changes.
-The government’s announced fiscal policies in the annual national budget are subject to variation halfway through the year when the minister of finance conducts his mid-year review.
-This can lead to the announcement of new fiscal policy measures and a variation of appropriation or a supplementary appropriation being approved by parliament.
+The government’s budget policies generally promote fiscal stability but are prone to ad hoc, permissive policy changes.
+Fiscal policies announced in the annual national budget are subject to revision midway through the year, at the finance minister’s midyear review.
+This can lead to the announcement of new fiscal measures and to Parliament’s approval of changes in planned appropriations or supplementary appropriations.

 Fiscal stability